 This was not exactly the sort of response one would normally expect to receive from the World Bank or UN, but my email had the desired effect of really pissing this scammer right off.

 I baited an idiot purporting to be a lawyer in Belgium and told him that if he claimed to want to transfer millions of dollars to me, he could fuck off.
-Here was his response.
+Here was his response, but at least it was in readable and correct English and not the usual African Pidgin English (APE).

 I bluntly told him that there was no such thing as a "Non-Inspection Certificate" and laid on some truth with this response.
 "The email address that you gave for the Ghana Customs and Preventative Service is just a free Gmail account and has nothing to do with Ghana Customs.
 In fact this service has an official website - http://www.gra.gov.gh/index.php/divisions/customs - and the contact email address is - email@example.com.
 You are not very good at your scam when you tell a lie that is so easily disproven.
 Go and try and earn an honest living, because you will never succeed against people like me who are so much smarter."